WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 }
 {% endhighlight %}

-In the code snippet above, we make the assumption that our 'pretend boolean' is always recorded in the seventh column of our sql table.
-This may of course be different in your case.
-All we do is to check whether the current index being accessed exists in the seventh column.
+As mentioned previously, in the code snippet above we assume that our 'pretend boolean' is recorded in the seventh column of our sql table.
+We therefore check whether the current index being accessed exists in the seventh column.
 If yes, then we communicate to the program that the item at this index should be checkable by the user (we also make sure that we return all flags that are set by default).
 If no, then we revert to the default behaviour of the `QSqlTableModel::flags()` member function.

 Our sub-classed version of [QSqlTableModel][5] still won't understand how to handle our 'pretend boolean' properly.
 For that, we also need to re-implement the `data()` and `setData()` functions.
 The [data()][12] and [setData()][13] are used to read data from, and write data to the sql table with which the QSqlTableModel is interfacing.